qiime2/qiime2.github.io/source/tutorials/88soils.rst

 "88 soils" tutorial
 ===================

+.. note:: This guide assumes you have performed the steps in the :doc:`install guide <../install>`.

 In this tutorial you'll use QIIME 2 to perform an analysis of soil samples from around the globe.
 A study based on these samples was originally published in `Lauber et al. (2009)`_.
 In that study, these samples had the hypervariable region 2 (V2) of the 16S rRNA sequenced on a Roche 454 instrument.
 The data used in this tutorial are based on a re-sequencing of those same samples on an Illumina HiSeq as part of the `Earth Microbiome Project`_.
 In this instance, the hypervariable region 4 (V4) of the 16S rRNA was sequenced.

 You should first look through the sample metadata to familiarize yourself with the samples used in this study.
 The `sample metadata`_ is available as a Google Spreadsheet.
 You should download this file as tab-separated text by selecting ``File`` > ``Download as`` > ``Tab-separated values``.
 Save the file as ``sample-metadata.tsv``.